MartinEesmaa/VVCEasy/VVC.md

 uvg266 is only scalable encoder which helps to make it faster for older & newer computers, but still a bit good quality than vvenc, seems okay.

 * C99 programming language
-* Supports Windows, macOS, Linux, BSD, Android & iOS (library only with new app).
+* Supports Windows, macOS, Linux, BSD, Android & iOS (library only with new app or non-signed binary executable on jailbroken device).
 * SIMDE: MMX, SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2, NEON & AltiVec (PowerPC only).
 * Can only encode 8-bit VVC output for rest operating system supported, but for 10-bit needs compiled with definition, this only works for Android users.
 * Faster encoding scalable of old & new computers than vvenc.